 If emotional intelligence sounds like an oxymoron to you, that’s understandable.
 We tend to think of our emotions and our intelligence as two separate things.
 But put them together as emotional intelligence, and it’s essentially a different way to be smart because it’s “the capacity to be aware of, control, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically” according to the dictionary definition.
 The term was made popular by psychologist Daniel Goleman in his book Emotional Intelligence: Why It Can Matter More Than IQ, in which he redefines what it is to be smart.
 In the book, Goleman lays out five components of emotional intelligence:

-Five Components of Emotional Intelligence
+Seven Components of Emotional Intelligence

 Self-regulationBecause they are self-aware, emotionally intelligent people can regulate their emotions and keep them in check as necessary.

 MotivationPeople with high emotional intelligence tend to be highly motivated as well, which makes them more resilient and optimistic.
+They find ways to enjoy life even during difficult times, and they're always looking for ways to improve themselves.
+This makes them more successful in all areas of their lives.

 Social SkillsThe social skills of emotionally intelligent people show they genuinely care for and respect others and they get along well with them.